How Many Eggs Are in a Dozen? A Deep Dive into Dozens and Egg-onomics

 - Specialty Packaging: Eggs can also be sold in bulk containers, often used in commercial kitchens or for large-scale baking operations.
 These may contain hundreds or even thousands of eggs.

 The marketing of eggs also plays a role.
-The "dozen" remains a powerful marketing tool, conveying value and a standard quantity.
+And the "dozen" remains a powerful marketing tool, conveying value and a standard quantity.
 Many consumers are familiar with the price per dozen, enabling easy comparison shopping.

 Variations and Exceptions: Not Always a Dozen